 Standards & Guidelines

-41 Results
+45 Results

 Guideline

-macOS Monterey and Older Versions Discontinued
+macOS Ventura and Older Versions Discontinued

-macOS Monterey (12.x) and older versions are all discontinued and no longer supported by Apple, which also ended security updates and maintenance.
+macOS Ventura (13.x) and older versions are all discontinued and no longer supported by Apple, which also ended security updates and maintenance.
 This means these older macOS versions no longer meet UCSF's minimum security standards.It is a minimum security standard of UCSF that all computers used for UCSF business must run vendor-supported versions of operating systems to avoid security risks.
 Computers that no longer meet this security requirement will eventually be blocked from UCSF's network.

 Impacted Services: IT Field Services (ITFS) Desktop Support , ITFS Supported Macs